Mohamed-Ashif/University-Admission-Prediction-System/README.md

 2. Clone or download the project repository.

-3. Open the Predicting_Chance_of_Admission.ipynb file
+3. Open the Predicting_Chance_of_Admission.ipynb file.

 4. Follow the code to preprocess the data, train the ML model, evaluate its performance, and make predictions.